mikeraab/docker001/Participant-Guide.md

 > *Is the container easier to find now, especially that there is context to the name of the container?
 Especially if there were many containers running?*

-Stop and Remove the container
+Stop and Remove the container:

 ```
 $ docker stop helloworld_app